See How Much Ad Spend You’re Losing to Invalid Traffic

 protect your ad budget

 Paid search is one of the fastest routes to customer acquisition.
 But not every click represents new demand, and not every conversion is one you actually earned.
+In many PPC campaigns, a significant share of paid clicks comes from users who already know the brand and return via a paid ad rather than a bookmark or organic result.
+The platform counts a valid click, your budget absorbs the cost, and you acquire nobody new.

 This is the defining characteristic of non-incremental engagement: activity that would have happened regardless of the ad.
-And it is one of the most overlooked budget leaks in performance marketing.
-This is where click fraud protection and traffic verification become essential.
+It is one of the most overlooked budget leaks in performance marketing, and this is where click fraud protection and traffic verification become essential.
+Without that visibility, navigational traffic inflates CPC, corrupts campaign signals and steadily starves your acquisition funnel.

 What Is Navigational Traffic in PPC?